JieunKwon/React_Intro/README.md

  When you call setState in a component, React automatically updates the child components inside of it too.

--- Example : Passing Data Through Props
+-- Example : Passing Data Through Props and setting state

     class ContactInfo extends React.Component {
       render() {